 - Incorporating your law practice does provide you with liability protection, not from malpractice claims (you’ll need malpractice insurance for that), but from any claims by employees and other non-professional liabilities.

 - You actually can save on your taxes by incorporating your law practice, if you get taxed as an S-Corp, and make yourself an employee of your corporation.

-But for some reason, my CPA told me I didn’t need to incorporate.
+For some reason, my CPA told me I didn’t need to incorporate.
 I don’t think she really believed I was building a real business.
-(Please note that your job as the trusted advisor to your clients is to understand their big vision, to believe in them, and help them to get there.)
+Please note that your job as the trusted advisor to your clients is to understand their big vision, to believe in them, and help them to get there.

 Add to my lack of understanding about tax and financial systems, I also had no real understanding of the legal and human aspects of building a business.

 Even though I had been a lawyer I had no idea how to hire, train and properly manage a team.
 I thought I was the best boss ever, but, in truth, I was likely the worst, as are many lawyers.
 Yes, I had control issues.
 And an inability to truly understand how to set boundaries and expectations properly.

 I knew how to get shit done, inspire team members to follow my lead (even if they hated me as they did it), and pull off feats they never imagined possible.